How WCW World Heavyweight Champion Diamond Dallas Page Helped Save Jake ‘The Snake’ Roberts And Scott Hall

-The world of professional wrestling is full of bumps, bruises, and endless days on the road.
-While pro wrestling has scripted matches and planned outcomes, WWE Superstars are also outstanding athletes, and their bodies take a serious beating from years of dives, slams, and punches.
+The world of professional wrestling is full of bumps, bruises and endless days on the road.
+While pro wrestling may have scripted matches and planned outcomes, WWE Superstars are also outstanding athletes, and their bodies take a serious beating from years of dives, slams, and punches.

 Younger WWE superstars usually begin their careers as indie wrestlers, where they perform for as little as $25 a match.
 The low pay and constant travel are not conducive to a stable lifestyle, and some indie wrestlers live in their cars or sleep on a sofa in a wrestling school office.